Backing VocalsOne Stop

 From Problem Bears:"Well, you're a sober and green eyed Voltaire"

 Judging by his work, Gord is a fan of those who seize the day.
 Men and women who make the most of their talents and limited time on earth.
-Folks like Terry Fox, Tom Thompson, Pierre Trudeau, Bill Barilko, John Gardner, Raymond Carver and Hugh Maclennan, people who for lack of a better term, used it up, and didn't save a thing for later.
+Folks like Terry Fox, Tom Thomson, Pierre Trudeau, Bill Barilko, John Gardner, Raymond Carver and Hugh MacLennan, people who for lack of a better term, used it up, and didn't save a thing for later.
 The latter three were also believers in an existential outlook on life.
 One of the pioneers of existential and 'make the most of what you've got' thinking, was Voltaire.
 A philosopher and author who lived and worked during the 18th century, Voltaire was at the time a radical reformer who believed in the ideas of Isaac Newton and the liberal philosophies of John Locke.
 He may be best known for his prescient quote: "those who can make you believe absurdities, can make you commit atrocities."

 From It's A Good Life If You Don't Weaken: